/

 ByteHide Shield for Android protects your Java and Kotlin applications against reverse engineering, code analysis, and tampering.
 It integrates directly into your Gradle build pipeline, applying compile-time obfuscation and runtime protections to produce hardened APKs and AABs.

 Shield for Android protects your Java and Kotlin applications against reverse engineering, code analysis, and tampering.
-It integrates directly into your Gradle build pipeline and applies protections at compile time, producing a hardened APK or AAB with no runtime dependencies beyond a lightweight decryption library.
+It integrates directly into your Gradle build pipeline and applies protections at compile time, producing a hardened APK or AAB with no changes to your source code.

 How It Works

-The process is transparent to your development workflow: you configure which protections to enable, and Shield handles the rest automatically on every build.
+The process is transparent to your development workflow: apply the plugin, choose a preset or configure protections individually, and Shield handles the rest automatically on every build.

 What It Protects Against